DSpace/DSpace/dspace/etc/oracle/ORACLE_README.txt

 Oracle doesn't like it when you reference table names in lower case when getting JDBC metadata for the tables, so they are converted in TableRow to upper case.

+==UPDATE 27 November 2012==
+Oracle complains with ORA-01408 if you attempt to create an index on a column which has already had the UNIQUE contraint added (such an index is implicit in maintaining the uniqueness of the column).
+See DS-1370 for details.